rocky-linux/documentation/docs/books/web_services/07-high-availability.md

 ```

 The `corosync-cmapctl` command is a tool for accessing the object database.
-For example, it can be used to check the status of cluster member nodes:
+For example, you can use it to check the status of cluster member nodes:

 ```bash
 $ sudo corosync-cmapctl  | grep members